databs1/SSB/README.md

 for more information on the Star Schema Benchmark used.
 All the tests were done on the Postgres command terminal locally.

-The Star Schema Model from the paper was modified :
+The Star Schema Model from the paper was modified :<br>
 ![SSB Model](https://github.com/databs1/SSB/blob/master/SSB.PNG?raw=true)

-UML class diagram of the Data Vault Model :
+UML class diagram of the Data Vault Model : <br>
 ![Data Vault Model](https://github.com/databs1/SSB/blob/master/Data_vault_SSB.png?raw=true)

-UML class diagram of the Anchor Model :
+UML class diagram of the Anchor Model : <br>
 ![Anchor Model](https://github.com/databs1/SSB/blob/master/AnchorModel.PNG?raw=true)